JordanMunroe/ComfyUI-apidocs/api_docs/overview.md

 ## WebSocket Connection

 WebSocket connections provide real-time, bidirectional communication between your client and ComfyUI server.
 This is the recommended way to monitor workflow execution, receive progress updates, and get live preview images.
 The WebSocket connection remains open throughout your session, allowing the server to push updates to your client immediately as they occur, rather than requiring you to poll for status changes.
+See [WebSocket Messages](./websocket_messages.md) for the full list of events and payload schemas.

 **Key Benefits:**
 - Real-time execution updates and progress tracking